Trump ousts Noem as frustrations build among White House officials, GOP lawmakers

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Manu Raju, Kevin Liptak and Sarah Ferris contributed to this report.
+CNN’s Manu Raju, Kaitlan Collins, Kevin Liptak and Sarah Ferris contributed to this report.